-The MDC party's negotiating team included its president Morgan Tsvangirai, Tendai Biti the then Secretary General, Thokozani Khupe as the vice president and Nelson Chamisa as the National Organising Secretary among others.
-Mwonzora's position automatically put him on the fore front since he was the voice of the party in the negotiations which were mediated by former president Thabo Mbeki of South Africa who was later on replaced successor Jacob Zuma.
+The MDC party's negotiating team included its president Morgan Tsvangirai, Tendai Biti the then Secretary-General, Thokozani Khupe as the vice president and Nelson Chamisa as the National Organising Secretary among others.
+Mwonzora's position automatically puts him on the forefront since he was the voice of the party in the negotiations which were mediated by former president Thabo Mbeki of South Africa who was later on replaced successor Jacob Zuma.
 Not only did he claim fame in the local media but also in the international media as the political impasse in Zimbabwe attracted international attention especially from the west and the eastern countries.

 As COPAC Co-Chair

 Mwonzora was appointed by his MDC party to represent the party in the constitution making process which began after the formation of the Government of National Unity on 2007.
 Douglas Mwonzora together with Paul Mangwana of ZANU PF has been credited for coming up with the country's first constitution after independence.

-During the controversial 2013 harmonised elections, Mwonzora lost his parliamentary seat to a ZANU PF candidate.
+During the controversial 2013 elections, Mwonzora lost his parliamentary seat to a Zanu-PF candidate.
 His Nyanga North Constituency in Manicaland went to the ruling party and he automatically was removed from parliament because of the loss.
-He however contested the results arguing that there were a lot of irregularities which took place.
-He argued that the voters' role especially in his constituency did not reflect the number of people registered to vote in the constituency.
+He, however, contested the results arguing that there were a lot of irregularities which took place.
+He argued that the voters' roll, especially in his constituency, did not reflect the number of people registered to vote in the constituency.
 His pursuit for transparency failed to yield results as the constitutional court threw away his application.

 Elevation in the Party

-Mwonzora brew a shocker when he beat his colleague in the party Nelson Chamisa in the 2014 elective congress held in Harare.
-Nelson Chamisa who was the Kuwadzana member of Parliament was contesting for the position of the Secretary General which was left vacant after the departure of Tendai Biti who formed a new political party.
+Mwonzora brews a shocker when he beat his colleague in the party Nelson Chamisa in the 2014 elective congress held in Harare.
+Nelson Chamisa who was the Kuwadzana member of Parliament was contesting for the position of the Secretary-General which was left vacant after the departure of Tendai Biti who formed a new political party.